-“He was showing off,” says John.
+“He was showing off,” said John.
 “He knew he had finished by the applause and by feeling me switch off the pressure.
 He said: ‘that’s it, I have done it’, and bucked.
 It was off-putting, though, if the audience clapped after a difficult combination in the middle of a round, because he bucked then too, which would put you wrong for the next fence.”

 John took the odd-looking little Olympian horse around the globe, harvesting silver in the European Championships, and bronze in the World Championships.

 But the rider’s most treasured moment was capturing the prestigious and elusive King George V Cup when Ryan was 17, after the trophy had been snatched from their grasp so many times before.
-Spot was last to go in the jump off, and the man who is not renowned for his exuberance, but knowing he had won after touching down over the last, flung his hat high in the air.
+John was last to go in the jump off, and the man who is not renowned for his exuberance, but knowing he had won after touching down over the last, flung his hat high in the air.